promisetinker/alx-system_engineering-devops/0x01-shell_permissions/README.md

-command solutions to bash project
+my command for bash project